excalith/git-cheats/.github/CONTRIBUTING.md

     - [Commit Messages](#commit-messages)

 ## Code of Conduct
-This project and everyone participating in it is governed by the [Interactive Git Cheatsheet Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Git Cheats Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 ## How Can I Contribute?
 ### Reporting Bugs